FAQ

 The best results through microlearning are likely achieved, if learning is done in a spaced out manner over a longer timeframe (to optimize memory consolidation) and if this is combined with recalling past learnings, by (re)completing quizzes and assessments (to strengthen memory retrieval pathways).

-Will I recieve a certificate for completed learning modules?
+Will I receive a certificate for completed learning modules?

 Why does The E-Waste Learning Hub have specific modules focused on robotics, artificial intelligence, machine learning, and automation?